howardpaget/pyparticle/README.md

 ### Connecting to the Cloud API

-The Particle object is main object to access the particle.io cloud API it can be created by passing a login details or an access token.
+The Particle object is main object to access the particle.io cloud API it can be created by passing login details or an access token.

 ```Python
 import pyparticle as pp